These are the 2018 rules.

-12. Participants must start and complete the entire course on the same bicycle frame.
-All other components and equipment may be repaired or replaced* during the event.
-Relay team members may each have their own bike. (*Single speeders, see rule #15.)
+11. Participants must start and complete the entire course on the same bicycle frame.
+All other components and equipment may be repaired or replaced* during the event. (*Single speeders, see rule #14.)

-19. Personal outside support is not allowed during the race.
+18. Personal outside support is not allowed during the race.
 Family or friends being present out on the course, helping you with navigation via phone, or leaving drop bags will result in your disqualification.
-Relay team member being present at any place on course other than the designated exchange location will result in disqualification.

 Withdrawing from the Race